The Bobcat (roller coaster)

-Bobcat is a wooden roller coaster at Six Flags Great Escape and Hurricane Harbor in Queensbury, New York.
-Located in the Fest Area section, it was manufactured by The Gravity Group.
+The Bobcat is a wooden roller coaster at Great Escape in Queensbury, New York, United States.
+It is located in the Fest Area section, and was manufactured by The Gravity Group.

 The park announced plans for the coaster on August 30, 2023.
-Bobcat was the park's first roller coaster since 2005 and the first wooden roller coaster built in the state of New York since 1999.
-Construction on the wooden roller coaster started in December 2023.
-Bobcat opened on June 1, 2024.
+The Bobcat was the park's first roller coaster since 2005 and the first wooden roller coaster built in the state of New York since 1999.
+Construction on the coaster started in December 2023.
+The Bobcat opened on June 1, 2024.